 The program has continued to receive grant support from CNCS to provide first AmeriCorps*VISTA and now AmeriCorps members who serve as tutor coordinators in Dane County elementary schools.
 The grant is matched with United Way of Dane County funds as well as in-kind resources from the participating school districts.

 Since the Schools of Hope Project began in Madison in 1998, it expanded to include the Sun Prairie Area School District in 2005, Verona Area School District in 2006, and Middleton in 2010.
-It currently serves selectedall Madison elementary schools, and selected elementary schools in Middleton and Sun Prairie elementary schools.
+It currently serves selected elementary schools in Madison and Sun Prairie.

 This program has been recognized nationally as a leader in school-community tutoring initiatives and AmeriCorps programming.
 It has been honored at a White House event, used as a case study in the White House Call to Service, featured in the 2009 congressional budget justification, and published in a book of the 52 most innovative AmeriCorps programs in the country.